rclone/rclone/docs/content/docs.md

 Then source the file when you want to use it.
 From the shell you would do `source set-rclone-password`.
-It will then ask you for the password and set it in the envonment variable.
+It will then ask you for the password and set it in the environment variable.

 If you are running rclone inside a script, you might want to disable password prompts.
 To do that, pass the parameter